 Variation over the Year

-The Earth progresses through its seasons due to its 23.5-degree tilt.
+The Earth progresses through its seasons because its north-south axis has a 23.5-degree tilt.
 During the summer, the solar altitude will be at its maximum.
 During the winter, the solar altitude will be at its minimum.
 The change in solar altitude throughout the seasons results in hotter temperatures in the summer and cooler temperatures in the winter.
 Furthermore, because of the tilt of the Earth, the Southern Hemisphere experiences winter and summer at the opposite times of the year than the Northern Hemisphere.

 Variation by Day